 Author: Francis Bosenick

-We were recently at the BAU Messe in Munich and it was great to have so many international visitors come to our booth.
-In addition to the many technical questions, there were a lot of people simply interested in finding out more about Passive House buildings and their benefits.
+We at iPHA often attend various trade fairs and coonference and it’s always great to have so many international visitors come to our booth.
+In addition to the many technical questions we recieve, thereare a lot of people simply interested in finding out more about Passive House buildings and their benefits.
 Therefore, the purpose of this post is to highlight the main benefits of Passive House and explain why they are important.

 Energy efficiency is a way of managing and restraining the growth in energy consumption.
 Something is more energy efficient if it delivers more services for the same energy input, or the same services for less energy input – International Energy Agency

 Passive House buildings are designed and constructed to be highly energy efficient, they have the potential to use up to 90% less energy than the current building stock, whilst performing the same (if not better) functions as traditional buildings.
 A Passive House window for example can reduce heat losses by more than 70% compared to existing double glazed windows.
 High quality external insulation added to a wall can reduce heat losses by 90% and an efficient heat recovery system can reduce ventilation heat losses by up to 90%.
 This means very little additional heating/cooling will be required to maintain comfortable indoor temperatures.
 What’s more, the vigourous planning procedures and calculations performed by the Passive House Planning Package (PHPP) ensures there is no performance gap between the expected and actual building performance.